 If, in our example, Momentum, GP, Smith and Adviser did not respond to Residual in substance, they would not be considered to be part of a group with Residual.
-If they wished to remain on Schedule 13G and to avoid "group" status, any further conversations with Residual should be carefully scripted by counsel.
+If they wished to remain on Schedule 13G, and to avoid "group" status, any further conversations with Residual should be carefully scripted by counsel.

-However, assume that either Momentum or Residual, or both of them, plan to file on Schedule 13D.
-Momentum, which is currently reporting on a Schedule 13G, will have 5 business days from the trigger date to file a Schedule 13D, and it will be frozen from voting its shares or acquiring more shares until the date that is 10 days following the filing of the Schedule 13D.
-Residual would be filing for the first time on its Door holdings and would have 5 business days from the trigger date to file a 13D.
+However, assume that Momentum and Residual agree to coordinate in looking for potential buyers for Door.
+Agreement upon a joint plan to seek acquirers for Door would trigger the requirement to file a Schedule 13D.
+Momentum, which is currently reporting on a Schedule 13G, will have 10 days to file a Schedule 13D, and it will be frozen from voting its shares or acquiring more shares until the date that is 10 days following the filing of the Schedule 13D.
+Although they could file a joint Schedule 13D, Momentum and Residual normally would each make its own filing, disclosing combined beneficial ownership in addition to its individual ownership levels.